 You can really appreciate how much work has gone into making this a great place for visitors as well as the farmers.

-Apple Hill is sure to continue being one of the top points of interest in California.
+Visting Apple Hill is sure to continue being one of the top things to do in California.

 Address: 2952 Carson Rd #1, Placerville, CA 95667, USA